r-lib/err/r-lib-error-1.0.md

 ### Backward compatibility

-New versions of the `rlib_error` and `rlib_trace` classes will be compatible with this specification.
-They may add new members, but they do not change the meaning and format of the members listed here.
+Whenever new versions of the `rlib_error` and `rlib_trace` classes introduce backward incompatible changes, the major version number is increased.